cunhajessica/cunhajessica/README.md

 - 🧐 Developing myself as a Data Scientist

-- 🎓 International business technician and chemistry technician
+- 🎓 I’m an undergraduate student of Analysis and Systems Development at Faculdade La Salle

 - 💼 I’m currently working on Visonet Tecnologia da Informação Ltda